machikolacey/composermlacey/README.md

 #### What is the purpose of the app <!-- omit in toc -->

-The objectives of the app is to inform the artist's passion to compose piano songs by proviting information and background of her composition, as well as providing event information.
+The purpose of the app is to inform the artist's passion to compose piano songs by proviting information and background of her composition, as well as providing event information.
 An user can purchase her albums and event tickets online.

 #### Who is this website for <!-- omit in toc -->